primate-run/primate/docs/docs/responses.md

 [s=responses/binary/implicit]

-Primate will attempt to read the source's name and MIME type if available.
+Primate attempts to read the source's name and MIME type if available.
 Use the explicit `binary` handler for more options.

 [s=responses/binary/explicit]